ryanswalters/Norian/README.md

 network), run `scripts/setup-dev.sh` on a machine with internet first, or manually install the packages listed in `package.json`.
 After dependencies are installed you can run `npm test` and `npm run coverage` locally.
-End-to-end tests are implemented with Playwright.
-Start the dev server and run `npm run e2e` to verify agent and memory workflows.
+End-to-end tests are implemented with Playwright. `npm run e2e` will start the backend automatically if needed, but you can also run `wasp start` in another terminal and then execute the command.
+If the tests fail immediately, ensure the backend is running on `localhost:3000`.
+If you are unsure whether the backend is reachable, open `/preview` in the browser.
+It displays the current backend status and lets you try a quick prompt.
 Setup may also fail if your Node.js version is below 18 or if you lack write permissions in the project directory.
 Check these first if the script exits early.

+### Troubleshooting E2E

+If `npm run e2e` exits immediately or fails to connect, confirm that `wasp start` is able to run and that port `3000` is free.
+Running `/preview` in the browser should display a green "live" indicator when the backend is reachable.

 ## 🛡 License